kristenmaskery/Stock-Analysis/README.md

 Overall, while analyzing the stock’s performance it is important to note that the stock returns in 2017 were considerably higher than in 2018, which is accompanied by a significant increase in the total daily volume of stocks in 2018 from 2017 respectively.
 Specifically, DQ experienced a significant decrease in return following 2017 which may be attributed to its increased total daily volume being higher in 2018 than in the previous year.
 ![StockAnalysis(2017:](./Resources/StockAnalysis(2017.png)
 ![StockAnalysis(2018):](./Resources/StockAnalysis(2018).png)

+#Summary

+##Advantages and Disadvantages of Refactoring Code
+Refactoring code allows us to improve upon previous codes and in turn make them more efficient by reconfiguring and improving upon the original code to introduce new variables, arrays, etc. that better analyze the given data set or task.
+However, there are also disadvantages attributed to the refactoring of code.
+Firstly, it could potentially introduce new errors and/or bugs that were not present or in the original code; if the code is not transferred or understood properly by the user it could lead to destruction of a code that was previously successful.
+Therefore, it becomes essential to maintain an exception understanding of what your code is producing and its attributes.